lostleafstudio/lostleafstudio.github.io/content/privacy/cribbage-pegboard/index.md

 ## Internet Connectivity

-Cribbage Scoring Pegboard operates entirely offline.
+Cribbage Pegboard Tracker operates entirely offline.
 The app does not require or use an internet connection and does not send any data outside the device.

 ## Children’s Privacy

-Cribbage Scoring Pegboard collects no data from any user, including children under 13.
+Cribbage Pegboard Tracker collects no data from any user, including children under 13.
 The game is compliant with COPPA, GDPR-K, and similar regulations because no personal information is gathered.

 ## Your Rights